ropensci/roweb/tutorials/elastic_tutorial.md

 ---
 title: elastic tutorial
 layout: tutorial
-packge_version: 0.3
+packge_version: 0.4
 ---

-`elastic` is an R client for [Elasticsearch](http://www.elasticsearch.org/).
-This vignette is an introduction to the package, while other vignettes dive into the details of various topics.
+`elastic` is an R client for [Elasticsearch](https://www.elastic.co/products/elasticsearch).
+This tutorial is an introduction to the package.

 <section id="installation">